Home > Desserts > Hungarian Chocolate And Hazelnut Cake (Esterhazy Torte)

 Instruction image for Chocolate And Hazelnut Layer Cake 11

-1. Preheat and oven to 150C / 300C.
-Spray the bottom (not the sides) of four 8-inch cake tins and line the bottom with baking paper.
+1. Preheat a fan-forced oven to 150C / 300F (170C / 340F for no fan).
+Spray the bottom (not the sides) of four 22cm / 8-inch cake tins and line the bottom with baking paper.
+If you donโ€™t have four cake tins, just use what you have and bake them one at a time.
 Set aside.
-Add the remaining hazelnuts into a food processor and process until they reach a fine crumb texture.
+Process hazelnuts – Add the remaining toasted hazelnuts (300g) into a food processor and process until they reach a fine crumb texture.
+Take out 150g of hazelnuts and set aside to coat the cake when decorating.

 Instruction image for Chocolate And Hazelnut Layer Cake 12